 1. Remotely Operated Underwater Vehicles

 ROVs are connected to a control station or ship by a cable.
 This cable supplies power, allows for communication, and even transmits a live video feed to the operator.
-This tether allows for precise human control over the ROV’s movements and actions. situations requiring real-time decision-making, such as inspecting pipelines or conducting underwater search and rescue missions.
+This tether allows for precise human control over the ROV’s movements and actions, making ROVs ideal for situations requiring real-time decision-making such as pipeline inspection and underwater search and rescue.

 2. Autonomous Underwater Vehicles